Print

 PAD THAI SAUCE

-• 3 tbsp tamarind puree or paste (see note 1)
+• 3 tbsp tamarind puree or paste (NOT concentrate, see note 1)

 • 4 tbsp brown sugar